-The provisions of this Procurement Policy shall govern all purchases made with a District authorized purchase card.
+All purchases shall be authorized prior to use of the purchase card.
+All other provisions of this Procurement Policy shall govern all purchases made with a District authorized purchase card.

 7.4.
 Coordination of Purchasing Functions

 When writing specifications and conducting competitive bidding, the District should give consideration to the inclusion of wording that would allow other public agencies to purchase from the successful bidder the same items under the same terms and conditions.